Appendix 1O; Understanding Change

 Psychiatrist Kubler-Ross took Kurt Lewin’s change model and applied it to the steps that someone goes through when they enter into the grief process because of a death.
 She theorized that before a person could accept the need to change, he or she would need to pass through stages of shock and/or denial, anger, bargaining, and depression.
 Kubler-Ross said that once you accept “death” (the need to change), you will unfreeze and start to disengage the old habits and begin to learn new ones (movement).
 Once a learned habit becomes repeated often under various settings, the new habit replaces the old (refreezing).
 The new habit becomes internalized-it’s performed almost unconsciously, and this is your new normal (White, (2009)).
 For a Christian in recovery, this change is realized when you leave your old lifestyle (habits and environment) behind, so you can build skills in an environment that supports your new life in Christ (Galatians 2:20, Romans 8:15, 8:37, Ephesians 4:22-24, Philippians 4:9, 1 Peter 3:13-17).

-Human Tendency for Self-gratification That Blinds Insightful Decisions and Blocks Change
+Self-gratification Blinds Insightful Decisions and Blocks Change

 Through Christ you have come to trust in God.
 And you have placed your faith and hope in God because he raised Christ from the dead and gave him great glory.
 You were cleansed from your sins when you obeyed the truth, so now you must show sincere love to each other as brothers and sisters.
 Love each other deeply with all your heart.

-• Glean more insight into how a thwarted definition of love is a common reason for grieving the Holy Spirit of Love in Appendix 1L and Appendix 2R.
+Glean more insight into how a thwarted definition of love is a common reason for grieving the Holy Spirit of Love in Appendix 1L and Appendix 2R.

-• Read more on God's judgement of the heart rather than appearances and performance @
+Read more on God's judgement of the heart rather than appearances and performance @

 https://www.gotquestions.org/God-looks-at-the-heart.html.

-• Read the Apostle Paul's struggle with sinful tendencies as a born-again believer in Romans 7:14-25.
+Read the Apostle Paul's struggle with sinful tendencies as a born-again believer in Romans 7:14-25.

 Trust that your knowledge of God will remind you to pray and ask Him to provide what you need to fight off the impulsiveness for short-term satisfaction that inclines you to succumb to your addiction (Philippians 4:19, Matthew 6:31-33).
-Who you will trust?
-Will you act consistently with their principles?
-Will you demonstrate that trust publicly?